Table of Contents

 The keys on your instrument will be synth-action keys.
 These are cheaper feeling keys and they are not weighted.
 None of the keys will be weighted.
 This is because the keys are very small on these types of controllers.

-As far as being as durable as a normal size keyboard, I don’t think they are.
-They are extremely light in weight and everything is smaller on them.
+As far as being as durable as a normal size keyboard, they are not.

 It registers how hard you’re holding the keys down and it can make your keyboard use vibrato or other effects.
 Aftertouch is something you don’t need, but once you play a MIDI keyboard with aftertouch, you will want one with aftertouch.